swentel/indieweb/README.md

 - Check https://fed.brid.gy/#setup for additional setup for .htaccess.
 - If you use a microsub server, you can subscribe to fediverse users through the microformats feed.

+This module exposes a Rabbit hole behavior plugin to return '410 Gone' response.
+This is useful when you want to delete a post on the fediverse via Bridgy Fed.
+The entity itself still needs to exist on the site.
+Install https://www.drupal.org/project/rabbit_hole and the option will be available globally or per entity.

+For more background, see https://github.com/snarfed/bridgy-fed/issues/30 and https://indieweb.org/deleted

 ## Drush commands

 - indieweb-send-webmentions (isw): handles the queue for sending webmentions